dalijolijo/electrum-bitcore-server/HOWTO.md

 (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser creditbit --disabled-password
+    $ sudo adduser bitcore --disabled-password
     $ sudo apt-get install git
-    $ sudo su - creditbit
+    $ sudo su - bitcore
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/creditbit/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/bitcore/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"